We deliver 1:1 support and advocacy for the neurodiverse community, those disabled by neurological conditions or employment difficulties.

 lead our approach and work delivery.
 Respect for individuals is our guarantee plus excellent listening skills that can translate requests into actions.

-Owing to the constraints of managing current demand we are looking for help for two projects;
+Owing to the constraints of managing current demand we are looking for help for three projects;

 b) We would like to engage with a psychology and media/film student, likely 3rd year or graduate programme to design an interview with a beneficiary as a learning tool to be filmed and up-loaded to YouTube.